codyrioux/approximate-policy-iterajion/README.md

 An implementation of Approximate Policy Iteration (API) from the paper Lagoudakis et. al. 2003.

-This algorithm approximates a policy for solving very large Markov Decision Processes (MDP) in a parallel fashion.
+This algorithm approximates a policy for approximating solutions to very large Markov Decision Processes (MDP) in a parallel fashion.
 I plan on using it for part of a larger project, however this component itself is very reusable so I factored it out into a library.